 Situated at an altitude of roughly 1500 meters ASL, Yercaud is located in what is called the Shevaroys hill-range on the Eastern Ghats.
 Like in the case of almost all hill-stations of the Indian sub-continent, Yercaud too came into being during the British era, thanks to the sahibs and Christian missionaries and their love for the cool climate of hills, Yercaud happened.
 This small hill station has a handful of places that are worth spending your time at.
 Talk about paying a visit to all of them at a relaxed pace and you probably would be needing an entire day.
+While Yerkaud’s climate remains pleasant almost all through the year, the best time to visit Yercaud is undoubtedly the start of the monsoons, when everything is lush and green and the waterfalls are roaring with water.
 However, if you want to pick only the best of the things to see in Yercaud, this post is for you.

-2. Lady’s seat: A breath-taking view of the serpentine highway connecting Yercaud with the city of Salem below is what you are blessed with when you reach this natural arrangement of rocks, also know as the Lady’s Seat.
-The grandeur of the view is further enhanced on a bright and sunny day, when every inch of the green hills is clearly visible and so is the Mettur dam built on the Cauvery river at a distance.
+A breath-taking view of the serpentine highway connecting Yercaud with the city of Salem below is what you are blessed with when you reach this natural arrangement of rocks, also known as the Lady’s Seat.
+The grandeur of the view is further enhanced on a bright and sunny day when every inch of the green hills is clearly visible and so is the Mettur dam built on the Cauvery river at a distance.
 The view from the nearby Gent’s seat isn’t much different except for the fact that it sits a few feet higher than the Lady’s seat.
 The views are more or less the same.
-The Lady’s seat however is comparatively less crowded.
+The Lady’s seat, however, is comparatively less crowded.

 So these were the four places I liked the most in Yercaud.
-Which ones are your favorites?
+Which ones are your favourites?

 How to reach Yercaud?

 Nearest Airport to Yercaud